 This proposal gives influence on an equal basis between the existing SOs and ACs.
 If a new SO or AC is formed in future, inclusion of that SO or AC in the Community Mechanism would require changes to the Fundamental Bylaws where the Community Mechanism as Sole Member is established.

-The logic for per participant in the community mechanism is to allow for greater diversity of views, including the ability to represent all the ICANN regions in each participating group.
+The logic for multiple “votes” per participant in the Community Mechanism among the five SOs and ACs allocated this number is to allow for greater diversity of views, including the ability to represent all the ICANN regions in each participating group.

 The CCWG-Accountability anticipates that the votes each SO and AC casts will be a reflection of the balance of views within that SO or AC (or where possible of that sub-division, where votes have been allocated to sub-divisions).
 That is, block voting (casting all votes in favour or against the use of a power, even where there are diverse views) is not encouraged.